sul-cidr/mime-dh2025-slides/slides.md

 <!-- .slide: data-transition="fade-in slide-out" -->

 :::
-And finally this is one from our new interface showing yours truly performing a pose in front of a webcam and using that to search across a corpus of recordings.
+And finally here's yours truly performing a pose in front of a webcam and using that to search for poses.

+Michael's now going to show us some of the ways he's been able to make use of these affordances in his work.

 ---